zzzprojects/Eval-Expression.NET/README.md

+# What's Eval Expression.NET?
+Eval Expression.NET improves performance dramatically to access public and private methods, field, property value, or create object instances overusing C# reflection.

-# Evaluate, Compile and Execute dynamic C# code and expression at runtime
+It allows you to evaluate, Compile and Execute dynamic C# code and expression at runtime.

 *From simple C# math expression...*
 ```csharp